 What isn’t Fake News?

-University of North Carolina Professor of Sociology Zeynep Tufekci has an intriguing answer.
+Media critic Adam Johnson points out University of North Carolina Professor of Sociology Zeynep Tufekci’s intriguing answer.
 In 2017, she tweeted, “There is no, and never was, ‘perfect news.’
 Pls stop referring to every mode of failure of news as ‘fake news’.
 Conflation is not analysis.”

 Security researcher Marcy Wheeler responded by arguing that a WaPo report that Russians hacked a Vermont electrical grid based on anonymous leak, which was debunked entirely, is by the outlet’s own definition “fake news.”
 The Post corrected its claims, but like their PropOrNot article, it had already exploded across the internet.